The Partridge Family Episode #1

 - The song Together was written by Shorty Rogers & Kelly Gordon.

-- The song Let the Good Times In was written by Carole Bayer & Neil Sedaka.
+- The song Let the Good Times In was written by Carole Bayer and Neil Sedaka.

 - The credits state: “The voices and music of the Partridge Family were augmented by other performers.”
 Augmented?
-I believe Shirley Jones was the only person to sing in the first episode.
-Nobody knew David Cassidy could sing at that point so they had someone else sing for him.
+None of the cast sang in that first episode.